The Alchemist (musician): 1991–2003: Early career, the Whooliganz and Soul Assassins

-Alan Daniel Maman hails from Beverly Hills, California.
+Alan Daniel Maman grew up in Beverly Hills, California.
 As a teenager, Maman began to identify strongly with the rebellious lyrics and urban sounds of hip-hop, and eventually started writing his own lyrics.
+He credited the influence of the Beastie Boys as a pivotal moment in his early career, citing that their story as Jewish musicians became an inspiration to him.
 He joined up with other like-minded artists who wrote lyrics and rebelled against their suburban surroundings.
 These included Evidence and Scott Caan (son of James Caan).

 In 1991, a 14-year-old Maman and Scott Caan formed a duo named the Whooliganz.
 While rapping at a party in Los Angeles, they attracted the attention of B-Real of Cypress Hill.
 B-Real invited the teens to join his crew, Soul Assassins, which also included the groups House of Pain and Funkdoobiest.

 The Whooliganz released their first single, "Put Your Handz Up", in 1993.
 The song received little radio airplay and their record label, Tommy Boy Records, decided to shelve their album.
-Feeling rejected, Caan decided to focus his creative energy on acting, while Maman developed an interest in the process of making hip-hop beats.
+Feeling rejected, Caan decided to focus on acting, while Maman developed an interest in the process of making hip-hop beats.

-DJ Muggs took Maman under his wing and taught him how to use a sampler and mixing board.
+DJ Muggs mentored and taught him how to use a sampler and mixing board.
 After helping to produce a few tracks for Cypress Hill, Maman became the main producer for his childhood friend Evidence and his group Dilated Peoples.
 Maman also produced several tracks on the debut album of Likwit Crew member Defari, who was another Dilated Peoples and tha Alkaholiks affiliate.
 In 1999, Muggs introduced Maman to his good friends, the popular hip-hop group Mobb Deep.
 Maman produced two songs for Mobb Deep's Murda Muzik album.
 Impressed by Maman's production skills and street smarts, Mobb Deep continued using his beats on all of the group's subsequent albums.
 As Maman's profile in the music industry grew, he began producing for many of hip-hop's most successful and prominent artists, such as Nas, Fat Joe, Jadakiss, Ghostface Killah, and Snoop Dogg.
 He has also remixed songs for bands and artists in other genres, such as Linkin Park and Morcheeba.